oneeve8/kobble-data/content/markdown.md

 # Horizontal rule

-To create a horizontal rule, use three hyphens separated by spaces, three asterisks, or three underscores), example:
+To create a horizontal rule, use three hyphens separated by spaces,
+Or: three asterisks, or three underscores without spaces between them

+Syntax examples:

 - - -